-- FACT SHEET ON ASSISTED DYING: Resources for Vancouver Island residents looking for information on medical assistance in dying (PDF) -- January 2017
+- RESOURCES ON ASSISTED DYING: Information for Vancouver Island residents on medical assistance in dying (PDF) -- January 2017

 - Report -- MAiD on the Island: Updates on Medical Assistance in Dying (Public information meeting, Oct.
 1, 2016 – Victoria, BC) (PDF)